2021 NFL mock draft: Two rounds

 13. L.A.
 Chargers (7-9) — Christian Darrisaw, OT, Virginia Tech, Sr.

 The Chargers were picking fourth overall before finishing the season with a four-game win streak.
 Three of their five starters on the offensive line are scheduled to hit free agency — in addition to injured Pro-Bowler Mike Pouncey.
-Darrisaw could find his way into the top 15 if he tests as well as I believe he will during the draft process (assuming we are able to have a combine or pro days).
+Darrisaw could find his way into the top 15 if he tests as well as I believe he will during the draft process.
 Top needs: OL, TE, Edge

 Coach Mike Zimmer didn't hold back when he called his defense the "worst one I've ever had."
-Nixon, the Big Ten Defensive Player of the Year, was named a consensus All-American.
-He'd pair nicely with Danielle Hunter to revitalize a once fearsome pass rush.
+Most analysts considered Barmore a potential first-rounder on upside alone.
+He gave everyone a glimpse of that high ceiling by dominating Notre Dame and Ohio State — two of the best offensive lines in the nation — in the College Football Playoffs.
 Top needs: DL, FS, OL

 15. New England (7-9) — Mac Jones, QB, Alabama, Jr.

 Cam Newton isn't the long-term answer at quarterback and Bill Belichick clearly doesn't believe in Jarrett Stidham.
-Jones benefits from a great supporting cast in Tuscaloosa, but he's an accurate, decisive passer who had 4,500 yards (first in the nation), 41 touchdown passes (second in the nation) against only four interceptions and a QBR of 96.1 (first in the nation).
-He finished third in the Heisman Trophy race.
+Jones benefitted from a great supporting cast in Tuscaloosa, but he's an accurate, decisive passer who had 4,500 yards (first in the nation), 41 touchdown passes (second in the nation) against only four interceptions and a QBR of 96.1 (first in the nation).
+He finished third in the Heisman Trophy race and will be one of the most watched players at the Senior Bowl.
 Top needs: QB, WR, LB

 17. Las Vegas (8-8) — Kwity Paye, Edge, Michigan, Sr.